Causal Feature Selection via Orthogonal Search: Methodology

 \subsection{Double Machine Learning (Double ML)}

-Given a fixed set of policy variables $D$ and control variables $X$, an unbiased estimator of the parameter $\theta_0$ for the partial regression model in Equation~\eqref{eq:partial_regression} can be obtained via the orthogonalization approach as in \cite{doubleml2016}.
+Double ML constitutes one possible way to derive efficient nonparametric estimates.
+We introduce it with the partial linear regression setting introduced in \citet[Example 1.1]{doubleml2016}.
+Given a fixed set of policy variables $D$ and control variables $X$ acting as common causes of $D$ and $Y$, we consider the partial regression model of~\Cref{eq:partial_regression},

-where $Y$ is the outcome variable, $U,V$ are disturbances and $g_0,m_0 : \mathbb{R}^d \rightarrow \mathbb{R}$ are non-linear functions.
-Orthogonalization is obtained via the use of ``Neyman Orthogonality Condition" which we describe below.
+where $Y$ is the outcome variable, $U,V$ are disturbances and $g_0,m_0: \mathbb{R}^d \rightarrow \mathbb{R}$ are (possibly non-linear) measurable functions.
+An unbiased estimator of the causal effect parameter $\theta_0$ can be obtained via the orthogonalization approach as in \cite{doubleml2016}, which is obtained via the use of the ``Neyman Orthogonality Condition" described below.

-\paragraph{Neyman Orthogonality Condition:} the traditional estimator of $\theta_0$ in Equation~\eqref{eq:partial_regression} can be simply obtained by finding the zero of the empirical average of a score function $\psi$ such that $\psi(W;\theta,g) = D^\top(Y - D\theta - g(X))$.
+\paragraph{Neyman Orthogonality Condition:} Let $W$ denote the collection of all observed variables.
+The traditional estimator of $\theta_0$ in~\Cref{eq:partial_regression} can be simply obtained by finding the zero of the empirical average of a score function ${\phi}$ such that ${\phi}(W;\theta,g) = D^\top(Y - D\theta - g(X))$.
 However, the estimation of $\theta_0$ is sensitive to the bias in the estimation of the function $g$.
-Neyman \citep{neyman1979c} proposed an orthogonalization approach to get the estimate for $\theta$ which is more robust to the bias in the estimation of nuisance parameter $(m_0,g_0)$.
-For a moment, if we assume that the true nuisance parameter is $\eta_0$ (which represents $m_0$ and $g_0$ in Equation~\eqref{eq:partial_regression}) then the orthogonalized ``score'' function $\psi$ should satisfy the property that the Gateaux derivative operator with respect to $\eta$ vanishes when evaluated at the true parameter values:
+Neyman \citep{neyman1979c} proposed an orthogonalization approach to get an estimate for $\theta_0$ that is more robust to the bias in the estimation of nuisance parameter $(m_0,g_0)$.
+Assume for a moment that the true nuisance parameter is $\eta_0$ (which represents $m_0$ and $g_0$ in~\Cref{eq:partial_regression}) then the orthogonalized ``score'' function $\psi$ should satisfy the property that the Gateaux derivative operator with respect to $\eta$ vanishes when evaluated at the true parameter values: